-- Subd.
+Subd.
 1. Child.
-Each child has the right to effective assistance of counsel in connection with a juvenile protection matter.
-Counsel for the child shall not also act as the child's guardian ad litem. - (a) Juvenile Protection Matters.
-Except in proceedings where the sole basis for the petition is habitual truancy, if the child desires counsel but is financially unable to employ it, the court shall appoint counsel to represent the child who is ten (10) years of age or older and may appoint counsel to represent a child under age ten (10) in any case in which the court determines that such appointment is appropriate. - (b) Truancy Matters.
-In any proceeding where the sole basis for the petition is habitual truancy, the child does not have the right to appointment of a public defender or other counsel at public expense.
-However, before any out-of-home placement, including foster care or inpatient treatment, can be ordered, the court shall appoint a public defender or other counsel at public expense to represent the child. - (c) Indian Child.
-In any juvenile protection matter involving an Indian child, the court may, in its discretion, appoint counsel for an Indian child upon a finding that such appointment is in the best interests of the child. - (d) Request; Timing.
+Appointment of counsel for a child who is the subject of a juvenile protection matter shall be pursuant to Minnesota Statutes § 260C.163, subd.
+3(a) - (e).
+Appointment of counsel for an Indian child who is the subject of a juvenile protection matter shall be pursuant to the Indian Child Welfare Act, 25 U.S.C. § 1912(b).

 The court may sua sponte appoint counsel for the child, or may do so upon the request of any party or participant.
 Any such appointment of counsel for the child shall occur as soon as practicable after the request is made.
 For purposes of appeal, appointment of counsel in a juvenile protection matter shall be made within three (3) days of the request for counsel.
 When possible, the trial court attorney should be appointed as appellate counsel.

-- Subd.
+Subd.
 2. Parent, Legal Custodian, or Indian Custodian.
-Each parent, legal custodian, or Indian custodian has the right to effective assistance of counsel in connection with a juvenile court proceeding. - (a) Juvenile Protection Matters.
-Except in proceedings where the sole basis for the petition is habitual truancy, if the child's parent or legal custodian desires counsel but is financially unable to employ it, the court shall appoint counsel to represent the parent or legal custodian in any juvenile protection matter in which the court determines that such appointment is appropriate. - (b) Truancy Matters.
-In any proceeding where the sole basis for the petition is habitual truancy, the parent or legal custodian does not have the right to appointment of a public defender or other counsel at public expense.
-However, before any out-of-home placement, including foster care or inpatient treatment, can be ordered, the court shall appoint a public defender or other counsel at public expense to represent the parent in accordance with subdivision 2(a). - (c) Indian Parent or Custodian.
-In any juvenile protection matter involving an Indian child, if the child's parent or Indian custodian is unable to afford it, the court shall appoint counsel to represent the parent or Indian custodian. - (d) Timing.
+Appointment of counsel for a parent or legal custodian whose child is the subject of a juvenile protection matter shall be pursuant to Minnesota Statutes § 260C.163, subd.
+3(a) - (g).
+Appointment of counsel for a parent or Indian custodian of an Indian child who is the subject of a juvenile protection matter shall be pursuant to the Indian Child Welfare Act, 25 U.S.C. § 1912(b).
 The appointment of counsel for the parent, legal custodian, or Indian custodian shall occur as soon as practicable after the request is made.
 For purposes of appeal, appointment of counsel in a juvenile protection matter shall be made within three (3) days of the request for counsel.
-When possible, the trial court attorney should be appointed as appellate counsel. - Subd.
+When possible, the trial court attorney should be appointed as appellate counsel.

+Subd.
 3. Guardian Ad Litem.
 The court may appoint separate counsel for the guardian ad litem if necessary.
 A public defender may not be appointed as counsel for a guardian ad litem.
 For purposes of appeal, appointment of counsel in a juvenile protection matter shall be made within three (3) days of the request for counsel.
 When possible, the trial court attorney should be appointed as appellate counsel.